CtrlK

 Suggestions

-Add a concrete authentication example (e.g., a curl command with API key header) in the Quick Start section instead of deferring everything to reference files.
+Add a concrete authentication example (e.g., a curl command with API key header) directly in the Quick Start section instead of deferring everything to reference files.

 DimensionReasoningScore